IreneArapogiorgi/Algo-Assignments/README.md

 [Graeco-Latin Squares](graeco_latin_squares/) - examines the construction of graeco-latin squares.

+[Network Destruction](network_destruction/) - examines the immunization of a given network.

 [K-core Decomposition](k_cores/) - calculates k-core number of each node of a given graph.

 ## Build With